Eastwood is one of Houston’s first master-planned subdivisions. It was

 Join us the 3rd weekend each October for our !

-The Eastwood Civic Association meets at the Cape Center on the first Monday of every month (no July or December meetings) at 6:30pm.
+The Eastwood Civic Association meets at the Cape Center on the first Monday of every month (no January or July meetings) at 6:30pm.
 Please join us!

 Follow us to stay informed of all the latest neighborhood news and events.